Skip to content

 Watering planned to support water angling activities

 The Goulburn River provides numerous recreational and economic benefits.
-Environmental flows support native fish populations by providing fish passage and habitat and by encouraging fish migration and spawning, which in turn provides benefits for recreational anglers.
+Environmental flows support native fish populations by providing fish passage and habitat and by encouraging fish migration and spawning, which in turn provide benefits for recreational anglers.
 Following community feedback, the timing of a targeted environmental flow in November/ December is planned to reduce impacts on river access around peak fishing periods, benefitting anglers and local businesses.

 Scope of environmental watering